Personal Loan After Bankruptcy: How It Works

 FAQ

-When can I get a loan after bankruptcy?
+Can I get a loan if I have declared bankruptcy?

-Lenders typically allow debtors to apply as soon as their bankruptcy has been discharged.
+Yes, you can get a loan after declaring bankruptcy, though it becomes more challenging.
+You'll likely need to wait until your bankruptcy case is discharged before applying.
 In some cases, you may get approved for a loan (like an auto loan) while your bankruptcy is still active.

 Article sources